django-treebeard/django-treebeard/docs/source/ns_tree.rst

         .. note::

-            This metod returns a queryset.
+            This method returns a queryset.

 .. autoclass:: NS_NodeManager